hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 17. **`bb_chaos_search`**
-The `bb_chaos_search` function searches for URLs related to a specified input from the Chaos Data repository.
-It accepts a single keyword as an argument or reads from standard input if no argument is provided.
-The function fetches the index data from the Chaos Data API using `curl`, processes the JSON response with `jq` to extract URLs, and filters the results to display only those matching the input.
+Searches for URLs related to a specified keyword from the Chaos Data repository.

 ```sh
 bb_chaos_search() {